Add and Manage Variants

 Add a variant

-All graphs in GraphOS start with with one variant named @current by default.
+All graphs in GraphOS start with one variant named @current by default.
 You can add a new variant to your existing GraphOS supergraph in the following ways:

 Add a variant in GraphOS Studio